emberjs/rfcs/text/0000-async-observers.md

 ## Motivation

-In the recent work on tracked properties, there have been a number of refactors to some of the lowest level code in Ember.
-In short, with the tracked properties canary flag enabled, _chains_ - one of Ember's oldest low level primitives - are completely removed and replaced with the modern tag/validator system that tracked properties are built on.
-This refactor has been a long time coming, and cleans up a significant amount of technical debt in Ember.
-In the long run, this will allow us to simplify Ember Metal, and slim down the size of the framework significantly.

-Chains were how Ember propogated changes to _computed properties_ and _observers_ that had dependencies on nested properties (e.g. a computed or observer that depends on `foo.bar` is nested/remote, whereas a dependency on `foo` would be local).
-They did this _synchronously_, which is the primary way that they differ from tags.
-Tags only update when they are accessed or read, which is perfect for their primary use case - change tracking in templates and for computed properties.
-Converting computeds over to tags was relatively seamless.

-By contrast, observers are _never_ truly accessed or checked - the whole point is that they represent arbitrary code that should run whenever another value changes.
-While observer usage has been discouraged for some time, there are still a few important use cases which can only be solved with observers currently, and whose alternative _is_ tracked properties and autotracking, so we cannot remove them before we introduce tracked properties.

-The solution is to make observers _asynchronous_, something that has been a goal since the pre-1.0 era.
-On every runloop, we schedule a task to check all active observers to see if the values they are dependent on have changed, and if so fire the observer event.
-Since there are relatively few observers in most Ember apps (because they've been actively discouraged), the performance impact of this change should be minimal in most cases - and in some cases it may help since observers will be debounced by default and not run on every single property change.
+Observers have been run synchronously in Ember since before v1.0 was released, and for about as long it has been an intention of the core team to eventually make them asynchronous.
+There are a two main reasons for why triggering observers asynchronously would be better overall:

+- They promote better programming practices.
+Synchronous observers can be used in a lot of ways to interact with the code they are observing, which puts more code on the "hot-path" and is prone to create a mess of intertangled, loosely related code filled with [spooky action at a distance](<https://en.wikipedia.org/wiki/Action_at_a_distance_(computer_programming)>).
+- It would allow us to clean up a significant chunk of code within Ember itself.
+There is non-trivial amount of code dedicated to sending change signals synchronously, and that code has been slowly replaced by an alternative system that is lazy.
+Asynchronous observers would allow us to remove legacy code and tech debt.

-We implemented this strategy behind the feature flag, and several community members tested it out in their applications.
+We implemented this change behind a feature flag, and several community members tested it out in their applications.
 In testing, we found that this was unfortunately too much of a breaking change to do all at once - like it or not, the timing semantics of observers are public API.

 The proposed solution now is to provide a method for users to specify whether an